microlinkhq/www/src/pages/docs/mql/basics/usage.md

 #### cache

-Type: `string`
+Type: `object`

-You can enable cache for saving API calls if they have been previously done.
+When you pass a object that follows Map API, you can enable serve response from your storage cache in order to save API if they have been previously done.

 ```js
 const mql = require('@microlink/mql')